-Bio Pest Control provides a very high standard pest control management for landlords, letting agents, letting managers, estate agents and Housing Associations in London.
+Bio Active Pest Control provides a very high standard pest control management for landlords, letting agents, letting managers, estate agents and Housing Associations in London.
 We can directly communicate and work directly with the tenant to save you time and work.
 Our comprehensive report will cover the status of the pest treatment and also the condition of the property.
 The pest control contracts will be tailored to suit all pest control needs of the rented property.

 PEST CONTROL FOR LANDLORDS,